kortschak/dex/cmd/watcher/README.md

 ## Detailers

 `watcher` obtains details from the GUI environment.
-On Linux, by default this is from an X server, but this is configurable to allow alternatives.
-This is necessary when running under Wayland as Wayland does not make the required information available by design.
+On Linux, by default this is determined from the `XDG_SESSION_TYPE` and `XDG_CURRENT_DESKTOP` environment variables, but is configurable if auto-detection does not work.

 The configuration is made in the `options.strategy` configuration field.
 ```